 You must use all forms of communication appropriately and responsibility, including social media and networking websites (2.7)

-You must take all reasonable steps to reduce the risk of harm to service users (##)
+You must take all reasonable steps to reduce the risk of harm to service users, carers and colleagues as far as possible (6.1)

 Standards of conduct, performance and ethics